Tracing Autonomy — a reflective approach in support of a person’s autonomy in life.

 This use of arts-based methods opens up new ways of thinking about autonomy in relation to the practitioner’s own practice.
 It can also be used to consider the perspectives of others.

-Tracing Autonomy has been developed by Artists Kirsty Stansfield and Jeni Pearson in collaboration with Dr Ben Colburn, Senior Lecturer in Moral & Political Philosophy, University of Glasgow.
+Tracing Autonomy has been developed by Artists Kirsty Stansfield and Jeni Pearson in collaboration with Prof. Ben Colburn, Senior Lecturer in Moral & Political Philosophy, University of Glasgow.

 The project has grown out of a wider investigation of how Colburn's academic research on the nature and value of individual autonomy might evaluate and enrich practice in end of life care, especially non-therapeutic elements like the Creative Arts Service delivered by Stansfield and Pearson at The Prince & Princess of Wales Hospice, Glasgow.